5 Reasons You May Be Overweight That Have Nothing to Do With Your Diet

 - Skin problems

-For women, your ovaries can end up being the root of your weight issues.
+For women, the ovaries can end up being a source of weight issues.

-In this case, it’s related to hormonal imbalances.
-This makes the carbohydrates you eat be stored as fat, whether or not you eat well.
+This is because ovary issues can lead to hormonal imbalances.
+This makes your body store the carbohydrates you eat as fat, which can affect you whether or not you eat well.

 Symptoms of poor ovary function: